 About Alexander Technique

 The Alexander Technique has been used by people of all ages and professions.
-From people suffering from back and neck pain, Scoliosis, spinal stenosis, to mothers lifting children, computer users, and artists like dancers, singers, and actors.
+It has been used by people suffering from back and neck pain, Scoliosis, spinal stenosis, in addition to other physical limitations.
+Alexander Technique helps people in their everyday lives, such as mothers lifting children, computer users, and artists like dancers, singers, and actors.
 Taught throughout the world in private and group classes, the Alexander Technique is often a required study in certain curricula at prestigious universities, schools, and conservatories.
 It is recognized as one of the most effective ways of changing habitual patterns of movement, posture, and functionality.
 Alexander Technique will teach you a unique process of mind and body self-observation so that you will be able to easily and effectively modify your muscular responses to create freedom and ease of movement.
 You will learn to achieve greater mobility, comfort, and confidence in movement.
 Awareness and re-education of your postural habits will invite a path to a well-balanced ease in the body.
 Australian born F.M.
 Alexander (1869-1955) became a successful actor throughout England and Australia in the early 1900’s.
 At the peak of his popularity, he developed a chronic case of hoarseness and laryngitis for which doctors were unable to find a physiological cause.
 After years of meticulous observation and experimentation, he cured his vocal problems and evolved a method that profoundly changed peoples’ lives.